 There are different types of threat or harm that you may feel paranoid about.
 You may feel you are at risk of:

-psychological or emotional harm – thinking somebody is bullying you, spreading rumours about you, talking about you behind your back
+- Psychological or emotional harm – thinking somebody is bullying you, spreading rumours about you, or talking about you behind your back

-- physical harm – believing somebody trying to physically hurt or injure you, or even trying to kill you
+- Physical harm – believing somebody is trying to physically hurt or injure you, or even trying to kill you

-- financial harm – thinking another person is stealing from you, or is damaging your property or tricking you into giving away your money
+- Financial harm – thinking another person is stealing from you, damaging your property, or tricking you into giving away your money

 It could be one person you feel threatened by, or it may be a group of people, an organisation, an event or an object.